What’s the Difference Between Confident People and Unconfident People?

 Confident people don’t show much interest in lives of other people

 Confident people put themselves first.
-It’s vital because if you want to help anyone else, you have to be able to help yourself: be mentally stable, physically healthy, etc. This work on yourself requires both time and effort.
+It’s vital because if you want to help someone else, you have to be able to help yourself first: be mentally stable, physically healthy, etc. This work on yourself requires both time and effort.
 So, confident people have neither the need nor the time to show much interest in other people’s lives.
 Confident people are busy building the life of their dream for themselves.
-You won’t see confident people stalking someone they would like to be friends with or stalking a celebrity.
-Confident people have dignity.
+You probably won’t see confident people stalking someone they would like to be friends with or stalking a celebrity.

 Confident people have positive thinking

-Unconfident people tend to see everything in a bad light because they are not sure that they can cope with situations they are put in.
-Confident people, on the other hand, see more opportunities than problems.
+An unconfident person tends to see everything in a bad light because they are not sure that they can cope with situations they are put in.
+Read Stop Complaining: Our Life Now Is the Result of Our Past Choices.
+A confident person, on the other hand, sees more opportunities than problems.
 For them, there’s nothing impossible.
 They are confident in their skills, in their ability to be persistent, in their ability to achieve what they’ve planned.
 They believe in themselves even if everyone else doesn’t.
 They are able to draw confidence from within.
 This confidence helps them turn any obstacle into an opportunity for self-development.
-Confidence creates positive thinking and positive thinking, in its turn, creates miracles happen in their lives.
-Read more on law of attraction here to start living your dream life.
+Confidence creates positive thinking and positive thinking, in its turn, makes “miracles” happen in their lives.

 All people have different amount of confidence due to the environment they were raised in and experiences that they’ve had.
 However, your background should not become your excuse for not trying to increase your confidence.
 Your past doesn’t determine your life anymore.
 We all should strive to improve our general confidence because without it it’s impossible to achieve much in all spheres of life.
 Lack of confidence will show everywhere: in everyday situations, in romantic relationships, in career.